Behavioral Changes in Aging Dogs

 With deteriorating eyesight and hearing, senior dogs can get frightened easily.
 To deal with this behavioral issue, the dog owner should never consider bringing any change in their environment.
 Avoid re-arranging their bed, food bowl or toys as then your four-legged friend won’t be able to navigate the area properly and can become frightened easily.

 Due to disorientation in the cognitive function excessive vocalization can arise.
-Any stressful situation can result in excessive vocalization so, it is very crucial to know the reason behind it.
+Any stressful situation can result in excessive vocalization in dogs so, it is very crucial to know the reason behind it.
 The cause can anything but it is essential to identify it and treat it as soon as possible.
 He can also do it just for gaining the attention of his master.

 Your furry friend can also become restless during the night and, it happens due to the decline in his power of senses.
 All you need to do is let him involve in various physical activities so that he becomes tired during the night and can have a sound sleep.